wombleton/gitlaw-nz/acts/P/Patents Act 1953.md

 *   (3) If the national law of any designated State permits amendments to go beyond the said disclosure, failure to comply with paragraph (2) shall have no consequence in that State.

-### Article 20 Communication to Designated Offices
+### Article 20---Communication to Designated Offices

 *   (1)(a) The international application, together with the international search report (including any indication referred to in Article 17(2)(b)) or the declaration referred to in Article 17(2)(a), shall be communicated to each designated Office, as provided in the Regulations, unless the designated Office waives such requirement in its entirety or in part.